 Join us for a week-long Memoir Writing Workshop at the edge of Italy’s peaceful and inspiring Lake Como.
 It's an opportunity to start narrative nonfiction writing from scratch, revive current work, refine drafts or find focus for a current manuscript in progress.

 In the afternoons you will have time to read and write as well as explore Varenna's architecture, gardens, art, villas, cuisine, and wines.

-Your leaders combine decades of exploring Italy and Italian culture, Linda Prospero as an explorer and guide and Kathryn Abajian as a traveller and instructor.
+Your leaders combine decades of exploring Italy and Italian culture, Linda Prospero as an traveller and guide and Kathryn Abajian as a traveller and instructor.
 Both have chosen the best for your week in Varenna: insightful and supportive instruction complemented by excellent restaurants, accommodations, and activities.

 THE TOWN OF VARENNA